 7. Draw near to God by tackling our thoughts.

 Our thoughts are one of the chief battlegrounds when we’re in a place of suffering or grief.
 Fear, worry, doubt, regret, anger, bitterness and despair can paralyze us from moving forward.
-We need to take every thought captive to God’s truth by letting God’s Word be louder than anything else we hear.
+Our emotions aren’t the problem; the problem is our emotions can stir up lies.

 8. Draw near to God through regular rest.